johnvenkiah/CI_PP3_John_Venkiah/README.md

 <details>
   <summary>View bugs here</summary>

+Bug: Error when entering month "oct" in patient booking system

 Bug: Error ``code: 500, APIerror`` when calling the sheets API
-Fix: create a "try", "except" to catch API errors when calling the sheets API
+Fix: Only happened once, difficult to recreate.
+Created a "try", "except" to catch API errors when calling the sheets API.

 Bug: Checking schedule displayed twice
 Fix: Change code so things happen in correct order